probmods/dippl/chapters/03-enumeration.md

 Now, when we get to `k(x * x)`, the variable `k` contains the function `print`, which is "what happens next" in the sense that we pass the value of `x * x` to this function instead of returning.

-It is helpful to think that, in continuation-passing style, functions never return -- they only ever call continuations with the values that they would otherwise have returned.
+It is helpful to think that, in continuation-passing style, functions never return -- they will only call continuations with the values that they would otherwise have returned.

 Let's look at another example, the factorial function: